afomera/richer-text.js/docs/src/about.md

 title: About
 ---

 Richer Text is a project by [Andrea Fomera](https://afomera.dev).
 It's based on [TipTap](https://tiptap.dev), which itself is based on ProseMirror.
+Richer Text started in December of 2022, and is now on version 2, which focused on a major rewrite of every piece of the editor.

 _**Richer Text is not looking to maintain backwards compatibility with ActionText**.
 For a compatible editor, take a look at [Rhino Editor](http://rhino-editor.vercel.app)._